Have you ever thought about how important synchronization is?

 How do you want your data to flow between your apps?

-Though all of the apps we've mentioned are great for data synchronization, the main differences between PieSync, Unito, and SkySync come down to the fact that they sync different types of data, support different categories of apps, and serve different use cases.
+If you need an iPaaS, keep in mind that the main differences between Unito and SkySync come down to the fact that they sync different types of data, support different categories of apps, and serve different use cases.

 That means that you can definitely use them side by side if you want to, and you can even use them alongside other iPaaS tools like Zapier to create a fine-tuned, smooth-running technology ecosystem.